 - Sustains Soft have a softer attack and release

 - Sustains Acc have an accented attack (using the Sustains Imm release)

 These styles are all available as Single Articulation patches with one patch per attack style.
 Not all collections have all these styles; refer to the respective Articulation Guide.
 Some collections also have special sustained notes like Fluttertongue.

-The Soloists Series uses special sustains with expression baked in in additional to regular continuous sustains.
-The Nocturne Series in both Legato and Sustains patches plays regular sustains at middle velocity.
+The Soloists Series use special sustains with baked-in expression (in addition to regular continuous sustains).
+The Nocturne Series in both Legato and Sustains patches play regular sustains at middle velocity.
 Low and High Velocity trigger special expressions, depending on the patch.
 These include swells, (soft to loud to soft), crescendo and decrescendo.
 These expressions are individual for every sustain type (2 bar, 1 bar, ...).

 Woodwind Soloists Series

 The Woodwinds Soloists use the keyboard velocity to determine the phrasing of a line.
 If you play rather soft, the notes will have a slight decrescendo; if you play with higher velocity, the script will use samples with a slight crescendo.
 This approach allowed us to record natural phrasing directly into the samples.
 Note that this cresc/decresc effect is very subtle - you won‘t hear big changes in dynamics.